 1.12 Import

 Seed files that contain the secret keys of hardware tokens can be imported to the system via the menu Import.

-The default import options are to import SafeNet XML file, OATH CSV files or Yubikey CSV files.
+The default import options are to import SafeNet XML file, OATH CSV files, Yubikey CSV files or PSKC files.